It’s time to become a “yes person.”

 By saying “no” to something of little importance to you, you’re essentially saying “yes” to the possibility of other opportunities that might come from it.

-These opportunities might help you get to where you want to be in life.
+These opportunities might help you get where you want to be.

 You should turn down any distractions that’ll stop you from achieving your goal of happiness.

 For example, if a friend says, “Hey, let’s go cow tipping.”

 You should probably say no because: